 No. Even with excellent control, many patients will still develop retinopathy.
 As patients may have severe proliferative diabetic retinopathy without any obvious visual symptoms, we recommend a baseline eye examination followed by regular examinations.
 Patients and their primary care physicians should not rely on vision as an indicator for need of an eye examination.
 There are no early warning signs for patients with diabetic retinopathy, making regular check-ups all the more necessary.

 The most effective strategy to prevent the development of diabetic retinopathy is prevention of diabetes and attention to its risks.
 It is possible to prevent or delay the onset of type 2 diabetes by reducing lifestyle risk factors through weight control and increased physical activity.
 We hope that proper education and guidance can help patients with diabetes to reduce their risk of ocular complications.
 In particular, people with diabetes can learn to control their blood glucose levels, blood pressure and cholesterol levels, and receive regular checkups.
 People who smoke should stop smoking.
 People with diabetes who are overweight should develop a healthier diet and exercise regimen under the guidance of a health care provider.

 Studies have shown that better control of blood sugar levels slows down the progression of retinopathy and delays the onset.
 The same studies have also shown that tight control of blood sugars also reduces kidney and neurological foot complications.

 An adult patient with diabetes should have a thorough dilated retina examination at the time of diagnosis.
 This should be followed by yearly examinations for life.
-Some patients may require more frequent examination and this will be determined by the physician.
-Young diabetics should have a baseline examination within 2 to 3 years from the time of diagnosis.
+Some patients may require more frequent examination, and this will be determined by the physician.
+Young people with diabetes should have a baseline examination within 2 to 3 years from the time of diagnosis.